IEvangelist/aspnetcore-workshop/content/4-configuration/environment-variables/_index.md

 ### Debug

 Add an `IOptions<NasaSettings> options` parameter to the `ConfigureServices` method.
-Then start your application with debugging, but first set a __breakpoint__ on line 30.
+Then start your application with debugging, but first set a __breakpoint__ on `if (env.IsDevelopment())` line.
 Your application should break - I want you to examine the members of the `options` instance to see that the `appsettings.json` file and the Environment Variables are both correctly mapped.

 ![Debugging](/4-configuration/environment-variables/images/debug.png?classes=border,shadow)